Chakalaka recipe from South Africa

 Chakalaka is not as well known in Europe as it is in Africa, but there are a few restaurants and takeaways that have it on the menu.
 You can find it especially in big cities like London or Berlin, where there are many South African immigrants.

-African Chakalaka in the Shebeens of South Africa
+Try the original Chakalaka recipe in the shebeens of South Africa

-In the Shebeens I got to know African Chakalaka on my travels through South Africa.
-Chakalaka with Boerewors is one of my favorite South African dishes.
+I got to know African Chakalaka in the shebeens on my travels through South Africa.
+Chakalaka with Boerewors is one of my favorite South African foods.
 In combination with the coarse sausage, the vegetable sauce tastes fresh.
-I liked it best with Mielie Pap or with mashed potatoes.
-So I like to cook the dish at home.
-Chakalaka, for example, can be done well in one Dutch Oven the Camping or on campfire prepare.
-You can also find Dutch oven accessories you can also find here.
+I liked it best with Mielie Pap or mashed potatoes.
+I also like to cook this dish at home.
+For example, you can do Chakalaka well in one Dutch Oven the Camping or on campfire prepare.
+You can also find Dutch oven accessories you can find here.

 Ingredients for our recipe for Chakalaka (8 servings)